npcole/npyscreen/docs/source/form-objects.rst

 When a form is resized, a signal is sent to the form currently on the screen.
 Whether or not the form handles this is decided by three things.

+If you set the variable `npyscreen.DISABLE_RESIZE_SYSTEM` to True, forms will not resize at all.

 The class attribute `ALLOW_RESIZE` (=True by default).
 	If this is set to false the form will not resize itself.